obspy/obspy/misc/docs/source/tutorial/code_snippets/downsampling_seismograms.rst

 ========================

 The following script shows how to downsample a seismogram.
 Currently, a simple integer decimation is supported.
-If not explicitely disabled, a low-pass filter is applied prior to decimation in order to prevent aliasing.
+If not explicitly disabled, a low-pass filter is applied prior to decimation in order to prevent aliasing.
 For comparison, the non-decimated but filtered data is plotted as well.
 Applied processing steps are documented in ``trace.stats.processing`` of every single Trace.
 Note